Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 - Firstly, they can be unaware of systemic biases which may not be easily identified
   - Such biases may not be apparent within the residuals of the LSQ / Kalman filter
-- The accuracy estimates are typically produced from covariance matrix of the LSQ / Kalman filter
+- The accuracy estimates are typically produced using the covariance matrix of the LSQ / Kalman filter
-  - They therefore represent the amount of certainty in the final solution, typically as 1-sigma (i.e. 68% confidence)
+  - They therefore represent the amount of certainty in the final solution, usually as 1-sigma (i.e. 68% confidence)
-- The accuracy estimates must NOT be used to infer the precise accuracy of the position / speed that was calculated
+- The accuracy estimates must NOT be used to infer the precise accuracy of the PVT solution
-  - They will however indicate when something abnormal has occurred and are thus useful for software filters
+  - They will however indicate when something abnormal has occurred and are thus extremely useful to software filters
-- The accuracy estimates must NOT be used to compare the accuracy of different devices
+- The accuracy estimates must NOT be used to compare the accuracy of different receivers
-  - They are however useful within the context of single / multiple sessions from a single device
+  - They are however useful within the context of single / multiple sessions from a single receiver